Lekhya-Rao/Year-Round-Orienteering/README.md

 ORIENTEERING
 LEKHYA RAO MUMMAREDDY
 The solution to the given problem uses the following methods:

-1.Functions to process the input files:
+Markup: 1.Functions to process the input files:
 These functions take as input the filename and create a list containg the information in the file.
- For the elevation path, a list elevations is created which reads the file and stores the elevations as float values according to the coordinates of each pixel.
+-  For the elevation path, a list elevations is created which reads the file and stores the elevations as float values according to the coordinates of each pixel.
- For the image file, a reference to the image is created, which is then used to perform any required operations on the image, like save(),show() etc.For this, the Python Image Library is used.
+-  For the image file, a reference to the image is created, which is then used to perform any required operations on the image, like save(),show() etc.For this, the Python Image Library is used.
 After processing the image, a list pixels is created consisting of the RGB values of pixels in the image according to their coordinates.
- For the path file, a list path is created, which consists of all the controls to be visited in their respective order.
+- For the path file, a list path is created, which consists of all the controls to be visited in their respective order.
-2.Speed:
+Markup: 2.Speed:
 Inorder to take into consideration the ability to be able to traverse through different terrains, a dictionary terrain_speeds is created, which maps the different terrains with an appropriate speed.